Baden, Morbihan: Geography

 Some of the islands of the Gulf of Morbihan fall within the boundaries of the commune.
 The town is located 8 km from Auray and 13 km from Vannes.

 Population

-Inhabitants of Baden are called Badennois.
+Inhabitants of Baden are called Badennois in French.

 Museum

 The Passions and Wings museum is devoted to the story of Joseph Le Brix (aviator), who is from the area, it includes a collection of robots and old toys donated by John and Anne Farkas.

 International Relations

 The town is twinned with Weilheim in Germany.